ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 ## Resolver expressions

-Below variables are available in the resolver's expression:
+The following variables are available in the resolver's expression:

 - `field` is the current field, as an extension of the API's Field object that proxies properties requests to the Field Value
-- `content` is the resolved content item's `Content`
+- `content` is the resolved Content item's `Content`
-- `location` is the content item's resolved location, for more information, see [Querying Locations](graphql_queries.md#querying-locations)
+- `location` is the Content item's resolved location, for more information, see [Querying Locations](graphql_queries.md#querying-locations)
 - `item` is the content together with its location `\Ibexa\GraphQL\Value\Item`

 `RelationFieldValueBuilder` or `SelectionFieldValueBuilder` can be used as examples.